SteveVu2212/Search-Algorithms-for-Hyperparameter-Optimization/README.md

 # Introduction

-The project compared 06 search algorithms for hyperparameter optimization in machine learning in terms of convergence rate and running time.
+The project compared 06 search algorithms for hyperparameter optimization in machine learning in terms of convergence speed and running time.
 Those consist of
 * Random search (random_search)
 * Bayesian Optimization with Gaussian Process (gp_search)
 * Bayesian Optimization with Random Forests (fm_search)